wintercms/wn-pages-plugin/README.md

 ![image](https://raw.githubusercontent.com/winter/pages-plugin/master/docs/images/menu-management.png) {.img-responsive .frame}

 Menus can contain multiple **menu items**, and menu items can be nested.
 Each menu item has a number of properties.
 There are properties common for all menu item types, and some properties depend on the item type.
 The common menu item properties are **Title** and **Type**.
 The Title defines the menu item text.
-The Type is a drop-down list which displays all menu item types available in your Winter CMSCMS copy.
+The Type is a drop-down list which displays all menu item types available in your Winter CMS copy.

 ![image](https://raw.githubusercontent.com/winter/pages-plugin/master/docs/images/menu-item.png) {.img-responsive .frame}